junko911/word-counter/README.md

 $ cd ../api
 $ yarn start
 ```
+The server should start running on [localhost:3000](http://localhost:3000/).

-and then, you need to run client:
+Now, on another tab, you need to run the client:
 ```bash
 $ cd ../client
 $ npm start